 Of course, you should also discuss the various ocular issues that are linked to obesity and diabetes, and how routine comprehensive eye exams can help detect any problems early and before damage is irreversible.
 These exams should include Ultra-widefield retinal imaging, as the expanded view of the retina can often detect pathology before a patient experiences more obvious symptoms.

-Obesity and diabetes can have a profound effect on the overall health of a patient, as well as their eyes.
-Contact Optos today to learn more about our Ultra-widefield retinal imaging technology and how one of our devices can benefit your practice and patients.
+Obesity and diabetes can have a profound effect on the overall health of a patient, as well as their eyes. how one of our devices can benefit your practice and patients.